-To bring awareness among the employees and their family members as well as employees of Central Govt. / Central Govt.
-Undertakings/ State Govts Offices situated in the vicinity of NMDC Office various competitions like Hindi Essay, Hindi Noting, Drafting and Technical Terms, Hindi Anuvad, Laughter Competition, Unicode hindi typing on Computer, Quiz, Hindi Shabdahgyan, Cooking Competition (procedure of recipe in Hindi) etc were also conducted and prizes were awarded to winners during Rajbhasha Pakhwara.
+To bring awareness among the employees and their family members of NMDC various competitions like Hindi Noting, Drafting and Technical Terms, Hindi Anuvad, Unicode hindi typing on computer, Quiz, Hindi Sshabdahgyan Competition and creativity competition for house wives, (The procedure of item was Written in Hindi) etc were also conducted and prizes were awarded to winners during Rajbhasha Pakhwara.

-To encourage the employees to implement Official Language Hindi in the technical fields 53 Rajbhasha Technical Seminars were organized till now and Technical Seminar Patrika "Takneeki Sopan, Takneeki Kshitiz" and Rajbhasha Souvenirs" Sarjana, Kaanan Kusum" were also published.
+To encourage the employees to implement official Language Hindi in the technical field 56 Rajbhasha Technical seminars were organized till now and Technical Seminar patrika "Takneeki Sopan, Takneeki kshitiz" and Rajbhasha Souvenirs" Sarjana, Kaanan Kusum" were also published.

-NMDC was also awarded Rajbhasha Shield as 2nd Prize for the year 2011-12 by the Town Official Language Implementation Committee (Undertakings) Hyderabad-Secunderabad, for excellent implementation of the Official Language Policy.
+NMDC was also awarded Rajbhasha Shield as 1st prize for the year 2012-2013 by the Town Official Language Implementation Committee (undertakings) Hyderabad-Secunderabad, for excellent implementation of the Official Language Policy.

 15.1 Employee-Employer relations

 The overall industrial relations situation was peaceful and cordial during the year.
 There was no strike / lockout against the Company's policies affecting production and productivity.
-However, on two occasions unions went for strike against Government's policy of disinvestment of Company's shareholding.
+During the year a tripartite settlement revising the wages of workmen was signed.